Connecting to the Sewer System

 Before seeking approval for a sewer connection to the CCMUA’s countywide system, confirm that municipal approval has been received, and that any TWA/sewer extension and certifications from any other agencies have been approved, if required.

 A sewer connection fee is due to CCMUA when any new physical connection to a municipal sewer is going to be made.
+This connection fee is separate from and in addition to any connection fee that may be paid to a municipality.
 Customers already being serviced by CCMUA may also be responsible for paying a connection fee in the event of a proposed change in the status, use, operation, or structure of an existing connection or when subdividing an existing property with the purpose of building new flow generating structures.
 Contact CCMUA for a determination in these circumstances.

 The CCMUA’s connection fee per EDU (Equivalent Dwelling Unit) is set annually by the CCMUA Commissioners at a public board meeting.
-The connection fee as of April 12, 2022 is $6,419 per EDU (Resolution #R-22:4-60).
+The connection fee as of April 18, 2023 is $6,480 per EDU (Resolution #R-23:4-65).

 Note that this fee is separate from any fee imposed by the local municipality to connect to its collection system.